PaddlePaddle/PaddleClas/docs/en/PULC/PULC_code_exists_en.md

 python3 -m pip install paddlepaddle -i https://mirror.baidu.com/pypi/simple
 ```

-Please refer to[PaddlePaddle Installation ](https://www.paddlepaddle.org.cn/install/quick)for more information about installation, for examples other versions.
+Please refer to [PaddlePaddle Installation ](https://www.paddlepaddle.org.cn/install/quick) for more information about installation, for examples other versions.

 <a name="2.2"></a>